orchidsoftware/orchid.software/docs/en/hig/naming.md

 Use the same words for objects and actions on them.
 If the user reads "certificate" in one window, "electronic signature" in another, and "key" in a third, he will not make the connection between these words, he will not understand that they are the same thing.

+Although a term may be commonly used within your business circle, it's important to recognize that not everyone may be familiar with it.
+As such, it's recommended to include a small footnote alongside the term to provide an explanation:

 ![term.png](https://orchid.software/img/hig/term.png)